 - on the same LAN (local area network): To connect successfully, your handheld device must be connected through WIFI to the LAN, and certain ports must be opened in the targeted PC's firewall.
 To open these ports, see the next section.
 Make sure that Access Point (AP) Isolation (also called Client Isolation) is disabled on your wireless network.

 - on the Internet: To connect successfully, your handheld device must have Internet access (via WiFi, 3G, etc.) and certain ports must be opened in the targeted PC's firewall and in the LAN firewall protecting that PC.
 Information about opening ports in the LAN firewall can be found here.
 Note that this requires IT know-how.

 IntuiPad does not run its own experiences.
-It remotely controls experiences running in Intuiface Player for Windows (standalone or in Composer's Play Mode) running on a Windows 7, Windows 8.1 or Windows 10 PC.
+It remotely controls experiences running in Intuiface Player on Windows (standalone or in Composer's Play Mode) running on a Windows 7, Windows 8.1 or Windows 10 PC.

-- if several Players are launched on a PC, only the first Player to be launched can be reached by IntuiPad.
+- If several Players are launched on a PC, only the first Player to be launched can be reached by IntuiPad.
 The other Player(s) cannot be reached, even after the first Player is stopped.
 All Players must be stopped in order to change which Player will be reachable by IntuiPad.

 In order for IntuiPad to communicate with a running experience, the PC running the experience must satisfy three criteria: